clydebarrow/esphome-docs-hugo/content/guides/getting_started_hassio.md

 Let's take a quick tour of the ESPHome Device Builder interface.

-{{< img src="dashboard_states.png" alt="Image" caption="The main page displays a list of all configuration files for nodes you've created.
-For each file, there are a few" width="95.0%" class="center" >}}
+{{< img src="dashboard_states.png" alt="Image" width="95.0%" class="center" >}}

-actions you can perform:
+The main page displays a list of all configuration files for nodes you've created.
+For each file, there are a few actions you can perform:

 - **UPDATE**: This button appears when the device is running an ESPHome version which is older than that available in